FluSightNetwork/cdc-flusight-ensemble/README.md

 #### Requirements for ensemble forecast submissions

- A. For a submitted forecast made using data available as of YYYY-WW, the forecast may only use data _available on or before_ YYYY-WW.
-This requires being cognizant of any "backfill" issues with data available in realtime.
-For example, the wILI data for week 2014-04 that was available in week 2014-05 may be different than the data for the same week that was available in week 2014-10.
+ A. Timing of forecasts and use of available data.
+Participants must be cognizant of any "backfill" issues with data available in realtime.
+For example, the wILI data for week 2014-04 that was available in week 2014-05 may be different than the data for 2014-04 that was available in week 2014-10.
 Other data sources may have similar issues with incomplete, partially reported, or backfilled data.
 For the OOS forecasts, care should be taken to ensure that for forecasts made for YYYY-WW, only data available at the time forecasts would have been made in real time is used.
+Specifically:

+   - Retrospective component forecasts labeled week N are "due" (i.e. may only use data through) Monday 11:59pm of week N+2.
+   - Prospective (2017/2018) component forecasts labeled week N are also due Monday 11:59pm of week N+2.

- B. Note that the condition above is stronger than “leave-one-season-out”.
+ B. Note that the condition above for creating out-of-sample forecasts is stronger than “leave-one-season-out”.
 Specifically, it is not allowed to use "leave-one-season-out" type of methodology for creating the out of sample predictions.

  C. The modeling framework must remain consistent over the course of the subsequent prospective forecasting effort in the 2017-2018 season.
 Changes can of course be made to a site’s standalone forecasting submission, but the site’s contribution to the ensemble must remain essentially the same as that used to produce the OOS forecasts.